emqx/emqx-docs/en_US/gateway/coap.md

 ### Short Parameter Names

-To save message size, the CoAP gateway supports short parameter names.
+To reduce message size, the CoAP gateway supports short parameter names.
 For example, the parameter `clientid=barx` can be written as `c=bar`.
-Therefore, the supported short parameter names are supported as shown in the following table:
+Therefore, the supported short parameter names are listed in the following table:

 | Parameter Name |  Short Name |
 | -------------- | ----------- |